JB Young's: Expansion

 The firm continued to grow.
 After the Kingston store had been established, efforts were made to establish another new store this time in Civic.
 This became the store at Garema Place.

 Post war activity and major building work in Canberra, during the 1950s and 1960s, saw Canberra expand and JB Young's, with it.
 In 1960, JB Young became a public company and they were listed on the Australian Securities Exchange.
 This would see the growth of even more stores, especially outside the Australian Capital Territory.

+Locally, JB Young's continued to grow its supermarket business, with a shop in the newly established Deakin shopping precinct, during 1963.
+Shortly after, JB Young's opened another new supermarket, this time over in Hackett, which was opened on 9 June 1966.

 Around 1966, the Kingston store had expanded with another level being added and had undergone further refurbishment.
 A few years later during 1970, JB Young's expanded considerably, taking over the Fosseys retail store group.
 Fosseys had been established in 1926 with its earliest store having been established in George Street Sydney, by Alfred Bristow Fossey.

 In 1970, the company acquired the E.C.
 Hattam chain of department stores in Victoria.

 By 1971, JB Young's had managed to form a strong retail presence within the ACT and surrounding areas of country NSW.
 Young's had the original store in Monaro Street, Queanbeyan, the one in Giles Street Kingston, plus the store in Garema Place, Civic.
 Also there were other JB Young stores around Canberra, including Dickson, Manuka, Curtin, Jamison and Aranda.

 With all the growth, additional facilities had been needed.
 Prior to 1971, JB Young's had established three main warehouses in the Canberra industrial suburb of Fyshwick.
 This included a central warehouse in Yallourn Street, an electrical warehouse in Barrier St and a food and catering warehouse, located at 36 Geelong St. The Geelong Street site was also connected directly to the Canberra to Sydney, rail line.
 This allowed JB Young to receive bulk grocery supplies for its food outlets.